hoffipublic/minimal_microservices/Readme.md

 The service containing the microservice app is under `microservice`

-Versions of dependencies will be read from a local `dependencies.json` file in the root folder. \
+Versions of dependencies will be read from ./buildSrc/src/main/kotlin/v/dependencies.kt
-You can get my version of it from [my github dependencies project](https://github.com/hoffipublic/gradle_dependencies) \
-(e.g. checkout this project also and do softlink the `dependencies.json` file into `minimal_microservices` root folder)

 ### starting the applications
 a bash script for starting (or dryrun output) all 4 Layer Applications) from within ./microservice/ \